 I been using SanDisk since my first camera which was back in 2009.
 They build quality memory cards.
 I recommend getting at least two, just in case something happens to one of them.

 Do you think it’s a hassle of plugging your camera into your computer?
 This memory card reader will fit cards of all sizes and make an easy transfer to your computer.
 The reader supports all popular SD memory card formats, including SD™/SDHC™/SDXC™ memory cards, UHS-I SDHC/SDXC memory cards, and microSDHC™/microSDXC™ memory cards.
 It is also compatible with the latest UDMA 7-enabled CompactFlash cards.

 Technology and Digital Resources

-I was a window girl and loved it.
-However, I have now made the switch to Macbook because of its lightweight and convenience.
+I was a windows girl and loved it.
+However, I have now made the switch to Macbook because of its light weight and convenience.
 Thanks to my dear sister for this wonderful present.
 This is a debate between Apple or windows laptops and phones.
-As for my personal use of the internet, creating presentations, blogging, emails, editing, movies, music- the Macbook air seems to be the right fit.
+As for my personal use of the internet, creating presentations, blogging, emails, editing, movies, music- Macbook air seems to be the right fit.

-This universal adaptor will have you covered almost everywhere in the world.
-I bought it 2 years ago and still travel with me everywhere I go.
+This universal adaptor will have you covered for almost everywhere in the world.
+I bought it 2 years ago and still travels with me everywhere I go.
 (Keep in mind that some countries with unusual plugs are best off picked up upon your arrival in the country.)